fluid-cloudnative/fluid/docs/en/dev/generic_cache_runtime_integration.md

 ```

 Where:
-- cached: cached capacity, representing the total capacity of the cache system (in bytes)
+- cached: the amount of data cached, in bytes
 - cachedPercentage: percentage of cached data relative to cache capacity, 0-100
 - cacheCapacity: total cache data capacity (in bytes)
 - cacheHitRatio: cache hit ratio, 0-100